bilo1967/jquery-event-holdrepeat/README.md

 - holdstart: Triggered when the initial delay expires.
 - holdrepeat: Triggered repeatedly during the hold.
 - holdstop: Triggered when the hold ends.
+- holdrepeathalt: Triggered when max repetitions or time imit is reached

 Event Object Properties:
 - originalEvent: The native mouse/touch event.